Strategies for Efficient Software Distribution: Maximizing Reach and Delivery

 Software distribution refers to the process of making software applications available to end-users or customers.

-It involves all the activities necessary to package, deliver, and install software onto users' devices or systems.
+It involves all the activities necessary to package, deliver, and install software onto users’ devices or systems, ensuring automation, consistency, and security in delivering software.

 Software distribution is a crucial part of the software development lifecycle, as it enables developers and companies to get their products into the hands of their target audience.